 We're sure you are familiar with flying drones, but have you heard of a floating drone?
 As part of the Gold Creek Restoration Project we used a boat drone to gather the floor topography (bathymetry) of Gold Creek Pond.
 Why do we need to know that?
 We will be using

 We spent some days in October in the field with Inter-Fluve to collect information on the upper Kachess River.
-We conducted survey work, gathered GPS points, took flow measurements, conducted gravel counts and collected stream bed samples.
-We also gathered LiDAR data that will be used in conjunction with
+Our staff conducted survey work, gathered GPS points, took flow measurements, conducted gravel counts and collected stream bed samples.
+We also gathered LiDAR data that will be used in conjunction

 Starting in September, a stroll across Cooper Bridge off Highway 903 will reveal lots of spawning sockeye salmon.
 These fish, which used to run up to the Cle Elum River every year in the tens of thousands have only recently returned to these waters.
 Prior to 2009, they had been

-Through the end of September, we will be working on a project to replace two culverts located in Cougar Gulch near Liberty, WA.
-This relatively small project will have huge impacts for fish by removing culverts that are too small for the stream at higher flows.
-The project will also
+Through the end of September, we will be working on a fish habitat project.
+The project will replace two culverts located in Cougar Gulch near Liberty, WA.
+This relatively small project will benefit fish by removing culverts that are too small for the stream at higher flows.
+Furthermore the project

 Team of Biologist Rescue Stranded Fish In Kachess River The Daily Record wrote a great story about the efforts of KCT and our partners to keep bull trout from disappearing from the upper Yakima River Basin.
-There are only three populations left in the upper Yakima River Basin.
-The salvage
+Only three populations remain in the upper Yakima River Basin, one of which is

 Learn about the Cle Elum River Project, which was completed in 2014.
 This project was done in two phases and required the use of heavy equipment and helicopters.
 It created several miles of additional side habitat for salmon and refuge from the high flows released throughout the summer.
 Check it out!